Sammaye/MongoYii/readme.md

 	Yii::app()->mongodb->setSlaveOkay(true);

-**Note:** Unlike write concern, the `RP` and `setSlaveOkay` variables do not interlock between different versions of the driver, using the `EMongoClient` `RP` variable will not translate to `slaveOkay`.
+**Note:** Unlike write concern, the `RP` and `setSlaveOkay` variables do not inter-lock between different versions of the driver, using the `EMongoClient` `RP` variable will not translate to `slaveOkay`.

 ## Using MongoDB without Active Record

-You can call the database directly at anytime using the same implemented methods as you would using the driver normally.
-As an example, to get the test database:
+You can call the database directly at any time using the same implemented methods as you would using the driver normally.
+As an example, to query the database:

-	Yii::app()->mongodb->test

-And then to query the test database:

-	Yii::app()->mongodb->test->collection->find(array('name' => 'sammaye'));
+	Yii::app()->mongodb->collection->find(array('name' => 'sammaye'));

-So the active record element of MongoYii can quckly disappear if needed.
+So the active record element of MongoYii can quickly disappear if needed.

 ## EMongoModel